aws-samples/amazon-sagemaker-amazon-routing-challenge-sol/README.md

 to calculate the evaluation score, which should be around `0.0372` ~ `0.0376`

 ## Step 11.
 Integrate this example into your last mile planning
-If you are considering potential applications of this example in your last mile planning, please feel free to contact the authors.
+If you are interested in potential applications of this example for your last mile planning, please feel free to contact the authors.
 * [Chen Wu](https://github.com/chenwuperth)
 * [Yin Song](https://github.com/yinsong1986)
 * [Verdi March](https://github.com/verdimrc)